NatLibFi/finna-assistant/system_prompt.md

         - `fields`: ["institutions"]
         - `prompt_lng`: "en-gb"
     - Note: Using the additional field "institutions" to find out which libraries/museums/etc have the book
-8. Example 8 Searching for games in specific organizations
+8. Example 8 Searching for video games in specific organizations
-    - Query: Find games available at the Helka and Helmet libraries.
+    - Query: Find video games available at the Helka and Helmet libraries.
     - Parameters:
         - `search_terms`: [{"search_term": "", "search_type": ""}]
-        - `formats`: ["Game"]
+        - `formats`: ["Video game"]
         - `organizations`: ["Helka", "Helmet"]
         - `prompt_lng`: "en-gb"
 9. Example 9 Searching for articles about a person in a newspaper
     - Query: What articles have been released on Paavo Lipponen in Helsingin Sanomat?
     - Parameters:
         - `search_terms`: [{"search_term": "Paavo Lipponen", "search_type": "Subject"}]
-        - `formats`: ["Journal"]
+        - `formats`: ["Article"]
         - `journals`: ["Helsingin Sanomat"]
         - `prompt_lng`: "en-gb"
 10. Example 10 Searching for physical objects designed by a designer